 Within that clump cry mammal-bats in the middle of the day,

-To the bottom of the atthi-tree is stuck a fruit that’s red,
+Jackfruit-like, to the atthi‘s base, is stuck a fruit that’s red,

-Honey-filled, it drips and drips — all eyes are attracted;
+honey-filled, it drips and drips — all eyes desire it;

-Upon this tree, within this lush has come a single koel,
+Upon the tree, within this lush has come a single koel,

 An unknown fragrance pulls the bees, playing with their heads,

 their minds abuzz they turn and turn, uncertain where to head;

 the spring did come, the spring has come, the spring is set to come

 kuhoo it says kuhoo it says kuhukuhoo it hums.

 Jogi, in the highest note, the koel makes its call,

 shall I go and look and see its eyes and colour and all?